-- (v) Prior to bringing the boat into service for the first time, DCOR shall submit the information listed below to the District for any new/replacement crew and supply boat that meets the requirements set forth in (1) (3) above, and for new spot charters that have not been previously used for Platforms A, B, C, Henry and Hillhouse operations.
+- (v) Prior to bringing the boat into service for the first time, DCOR shall submit the information listed below to the District for any new/replacement crew and supply boat that meets the requirements set forth in (1) - (3) above, and for new spot charters that have not been previously used for Platforms A, B, C, Henry and Hillhouse operations.
 For spot charters, this information shall be submitted within thirty (30) calendar days after the boat is first brought into service.
-DCOR shall notify the District Project Manager (via fax or e-mail) within three (3) calendar days after a new spot charter is first brought into operation.
+DCOR shall notify the District Project Manager (via fax or email) within three (3) calendar days after a new spot charter is first brought into operation.
 Any boat put into service that does not meet the requirements above, as determined by the District at any time, shall immediately cease operations and all prior use of that boat shall be considered a violation of this permit. - 1.
 Boat description, including the type, size, name, engine descriptions and emission control equipment. - 2.
 Engine manufacturers' data on the emission levels for the various engines and applicable engine specification curves. - 3.
-A quantitative analysis using the operating and emission factor assumptions given in Tables 5.1-1 and 5.1-2 of this permit that demonstrates criteria (2) above is met. - 4.
+A quantitative analysis using the operating and emission factor assumptions given in tables 5.1-1 and 5.1-2 of this permit that demonstrates criteria (2) above is met. - 4.
 Estimated fuel usage within 25-miles of Platforms A, B, C, Henry and Hillhouse. - 5.
-Any other information the District deems necessary to ensure the new boat will operate consistent with the analyses that form the basis for this permit.
+Any other information the District deems necessary to ensure the new boat will operate consistent with the analyses that form the basis for this permit. - (vi) Fuel and Fuel Additive Requirements The permittee may only add CARB Diesel, or an alternative diesel fuel that meets the requirements of the ATCM Verification Procedure, or CARB Diesel fuel used with additives that meet the requirements of the ATCM Verification Procedure, or any combination of the above to each engine or any fuel tank directly attached to each engine.